aridjayarecipes/cutesrecipes.web.app/content/post/2213-steps-to-make-any-night-of-the-week-low-sodium-pickled-plums-how-to-dry-kanto-pickled-plums-white-pickled-plums.md

 - "1 large Sieve"
 - "1 Bricks"
 recipeinstructions:
 - "Store pickled plumsfor  20 or more days.
 Then dry them outside during three days of good, sunny weather.
-To dry: place the plums on a sieve so that they aren't touching, then, set outside to dry."
+To dry: place the plums on a sieve so that they aren&#39;t touching, then, set outside to dry."
 - "Place a brick under the sieve to give it good ventilation, and start drying mid-morning (around 10).
 Flip them over after 2 hours, and lay them flat in a sunny area."
 - "At the same time, place the storage container in the sunshine."
 - "Return the plums to the container with the plum vinegar on the first day while they are still warm, and bring them in the house."
 - "On the second and third days, put them back out in the sun to dry, leaving them overnight.
 At night, cover them with a net, and let them sit out on the balcony."
 - "After they have dried, transfer to storage jars, or an earthenware pot.
 Store the liquid separately."
-- "It's sanitary to cover with a tight mesh laundry net when drying."
+- "It&#39;s sanitary to cover with a tight mesh laundry net when drying."
 categories:
 - Recipe
 tags: